 SCHOOL: Includes a parochial, private, public and nursery school, college, university, and accessory uses; and shall exclude commercially operated school of beauty culture, business, dancing, driving, music and similar establishments.

 SETBACK: The distance measured horizontally from a road right-of-way, lot line, boundary or other delineated feature (e.g., a stream bank or channel, shoreline, or wetland area) to the nearest point of a building or other structure on a lot.
 For a setback from a road, the distance shall be measured from the edge of the mapped road right-of-way (road line) or, where the right-of-way is uncertain, from a distance of 25 feet from the existing road centerline.
+Setbacks from a road are considered “front” setbacks and other setbacks are considered “side” setbacks.
+Parcels may have more than one front setback.
 For purposes of these regulations, the required setback area defines the yard area.
 See also ROAD LINE, YARD.

 SIGNS: Sign means any structure, display, device or representation which is designed or used to advertise or call attention or directs a person to any business, association, profession, commodity, product, institution, service, entertainment, person, place, thing of activity of any kind whatsoever, and is intended to be visible from a public road.
 Whenever dimensions or areas of signs are specified, they shall include panels, frames and supporting structures excluding the building to which a sign may be attached.
 In computing the area of a sign, the supporting structure shall not be included in the computation of sign area.
 The area shall be the area of the smallest rectangle with a level base line which can contain a sign including panel and frame, if any.